What is Hypertropia?

-Hypertropia, commonly called vertical strabismus, wandering eye or wall-eye, is the visual condition in which a person uses only one eye to look at an object while the other eye turns upward.
+Hypertropia, commonly called vertical strabismus, wandering eye, cross-eyes or wall-eye, is the visual condition in which a person uses only one eye to look at an object while the other eye turns upward.
 Hypertropia is one of several types of strabismus, a condition resulting in eye turns or deviating eyes.
 Eye coordination in a patient with hypertropia may not be developed enough to provide normal control of his or her binocular vision.

 Functional treatment and cosmetic treatment

 Treatment for hypertropia should be both cosmetic (making the eyes look more straight) and functional (making the eyes function properly as a team - this is called binocular vision).

 Our two eyes work together as a binocular system.
 When our two eyes work together well, we can easily and efficiently measure the location of objects in relation to ourselves.
 Binocular vision makes it easier for us to ride a bicycle, drive a car, or direct many other daily activities.

 An eye that wanders is much more than just an appearance problem.
 For example, reading demands accurate binocular vision.
 When a person's eyes do not aim at the same place accurately and simultaneously, he or she will have much more difficulty with large amounts of reading, writing, and other close work

 Treatments for hypertropia involve the use of lenses and vision therapy.
 Sometimes surgery is required.
 Patching one eye may also make the person more aware of the eye that is misused.
 Our doctors thoroughly evaluate this condition and provide treatment options, including non-surgical vision therapy or surgery if it is warranted.